mongodb/mongo-cxx-driver/etc/releasing.md

 # Output: "... writing sbom to file"
 podman run -it --rm -v "$(pwd):$(pwd)" artifactory.corp.mongodb.com/release-tools-container-registry-public-local/silkbomb:1.0 update -p "$(pwd)/etc/purls.txt" -i "$(pwd)/etc/cyclonedx.sbom.json" -o "$(pwd)/etc/cyclonedx.sbom.json"
 ```

+## Check Snyk

+Inspect the list of issues in the latest report for the mongodb/mongo-cxx-driver target in [Snyk](https://app.snyk.io/).

+Examine the latest report and ensure there are no new or unexpected fixable issues with High severity or greater.

+Deactivate any projects that will not be relevant in the upcoming release.
+Remove any projects that are not relevant to the current release.

 ## Check fixVersions in Jira